Posted on June 21, 2001.

 Then, when the bulk of an Internet casino business is blackjack and roulette, how can the casinos offer 10% referral incentives?
 The answer is obvious now.
 The house advantage or the percentage advantage applies to fairly random drawings.
 In a physical casino, the roulette spins are the result of fair randomness.
 The blackjack hands are the results of fair randomness.
 (We are not talking here of extremely rare cases of slight of hand or roulette ball manipulations.)
 Fair randomness may be the rule of the physical casino.
 It appears clearly that fair randomness is not the rule in cyber gambling space.

 Who can verify fairness?
 Nobody, right now.
-Third parties may verify the software that creates random number generators.
+Third parties may verify the software creates random number generators.
 The random generators may prove to be fair.
 Problem is, the random number generators can be and are widely used by the business software in a manner that assures profits for the casino.
-I wrote about it on the Lottery Gambling Analysis, Math: Odds, House Edge, Fraud page; also, other posts on the 2nd BBS index page: Forum 2: Attacks, hostility from other gambling authors and casinos.
+I wrote about it on the Lottery Gambling Analysis, Mathematics, Odds, House Edge, Fraud page; also, other posts on the 2nd BBS index page: Forum 2: Attacks, hostility from gambling authors, casinos.
 I also stated that even the physical casinos use crooked software at the blackjack slot machines.

 I am also aware that there are real winners at the cyber casinos.
 No doubt about it!
 The business software knows exactly how many players are playing at any given moment.
 The business software has an exact account of the overall profit.
 It must be somewhere over 20% of all money gambled.
 If Player X bets real big, cut him down!
 Find a decent player who does not try to break the house and make him a winner!
 Let one or two players win every day, as long as our profit margin is guaranteed (every day, or, say, every week).